Web Development for Beginners >

 2. Take a look at the skills required to become a web developer

-3. Preview what we’ll be learning over the next 5 days
+3. Preview what we’ll be learning over the next 5 tutorials

 4. Create your first webpage using a text editor and browser